A cowboy hat on a fence post, the classic style behind a protective helmet cover.

 Once you know your size and what features to look for, it’s time to start shopping.
 Whether you prefer the convenience of browsing online or the hands-on experience of trying helmets on in a store, you have plenty of great options for finding the perfect cowboy hat helmet.

-Online Retailers and Specialty Shops
+Shopping Online vs. Specialty Shops

 Shopping online gives you access to the widest selection right from your couch.
 Large equestrian retailers and specialty safety equipment stores are excellent places to start your search.
 You can easily compare prices and styles, like the popular Resistol RideSafe, which combines a classic felt look with modern protection.
 Other sites specialize in ANSI-compliant hard hat styles for a more rugged feel.